gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Editorial fixes.

 * Changed: "listener" to "responder"; "pure listener" to "monitor".

+* Changed profile name to "coap_group_oscore_app", to reflect it is an application profile.

 * Challenge-response for proof-of-possession of signature keys (Section 4).